MicrosoftDocs/biztalk-docs/his/install-and-config-guides/what-s-new-in-his-2013.md

 ms.author: "hisdocs; plarsen"
 manager: "anneta"
 ---
-# What&#39;s New in HIS 2013
+# What's New in HIS 2013
-The following sections in this topic contain information about new features and enhancements in [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+The following sections in this topic contain information about new features and enhancements in Host Integration Server.

 -   [Network Integration](../install-and-config-guides/what-s-new-in-his-2013.md#NetworkInteg)